Marius-Juston/SE-423---Class-Material/README.md

 - You can show the [Color Space](https://marius-juston.github.io/SE-423---Class-Material/color_spaces.html) website that "I" made
 - You can also add details for blob filter, shape filtering, area filtering, etc. since I forgot to add those
 - Be careful since you run out of time, be sure to show the blob detection algorithm a little earlier

+## L19 Extra

+- the Dubins & Reeds-Sheep vizualization is not correct